Mufumi/Udacity-Machine-Learning-Engineer-Nanodegree-Capstone-Project/README.md

 This project is part of the Udacity Azure ML Nanodegree program.
 In this project, we deploy an Azure ML model using the Python SDK trained with a local training script.
 The model's objective is to predict the probability of a track being liked on my Spotify based on a playlist of liked and disliked tracks.
 This model is then compared to an Azure AutoML model.

-## Project Set Up and Installation
+## Project Set up and Installation

 For this project, the Microsoft Azure Machine Learning tool must be accesible within Azure.
 Once istalled the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/) can also be installed to assist the user create and manage Azure resources.